Vicki Eberle, CPDT-KA, Owner/Trainer

 In September 2015, I established my own company, Authentic Paws LLC, to provide private, in-home training and behavior services in the Niagara County and Northern Erie County areas.
 In December 2016, I completed renovations of a building on my home property and now have a designated training facility to offer the same private training and behavior services along with group classes and additional specialized services.
 With this personalized space I can customize a plan for whatever you need.

 In 2016 I achieved my Certified Professional Dog Trainer-Knowledge Assessed status through the Certification Council for Professional Dog Trainers.
 This organization is the leader in the development of rigorous exams to demonstrate mastery of humane, science-based dog training practices.
 I am a member of the Association for Professional Dog Trainers (APDT), whose core purpose is to set standards and advance excellence in the profession of dog training and behavior consulting.
-I am also a member of the International Association of Animal Behavior Consultants (IAABC), whose goals are to standardize and support the practice of animal behavior consulting, to provide quality, evidence-based education and peer and supervising mentoring, and to provide resources for pet owners needing advice.
-The APDT and IAABC support a LIMA (Least Intrusive, Minimally Aversive) approach to training.
-I align myself with organizations that promote humane methods, and I strive to help each pet parent discover and embrace their pet’s authentic self by educating them from the pet’s perspective.
-I am also a member of the Niagara River Region Chamber of Commerce and the Chamber of Commerce of the Tonawandas and am proud to support my local communities and businesses.
+The APDT supports a LIMA (Least Intrusive, Minimally Aversive) approach to training.
+I only align myself with organizations that promote humane methods, and I strive to help each pet parent discover and embrace their pet’s authentic self by educating them to understand the pet’s perspective.

 MY FUR FAMILY